-Great Britain (GB) Northern Ireland (NI) Republic of Ireland (ROI) Settlement The ability to have protected conversations in pre-termination negotiations applies (in unfair dismissal cases).
+Great Britain (GB) Northern Ireland (NI) Republic of Ireland (ROI) redundancies across all sites/workplaces.
+There is no change to the number of redundancies that will trigger collective consultation or to the principle that redundancies are counted by reference to each employer (i.e. not aggregated across a group of companies involving multiple employers).
+Lewis Silkin - Employment Rights Bill Dashboard and consult with employees about the Settlement The ability to have protected conversations in pre-termination negotiations applies (in unfair dismissal cases).
 This effectively allows anything that is said between the employer and employee in a particular unfair dismissal context to be inadmissible in tribunals as evidence because it is a protected conversation.
 The law on compromise agreements and settlement processes remains unchanged.
 The provisions relating to protected conversations and settlement agreements have not been implemented.
 The principles relating to settlements agreements remains unchanged.
 Fire and rehire A new statutory code on fire and rehire is to come into effect later this year.
 The code stresses that fire and rehire should be the last resort and urges employers to first engage in thorough and open information and consultation processes.
-Lewis Silkin - New Code of Practice published on 'fire and rehire' Look forward: Labour has said that the new code is inadequate and will be replaced with a stronger version.
-It is expected that dismissal and re-engagement will only be permitted as part of a restructuring when there is no viable alternative.
-Lewis Silkin - Labour's employment law policy dashboard Look forward: NI had not previously adopted a code on fire and rehire, however, the 'Good Jobs' consultation seeks views on whether further legislation or regulation in this area is necessary.
+Lewis Silkin - New Code of Practice published on 'fire and rehire' Look forward: The Employment Rights Bill will severely restrict employers' ability to use fire and rehire to change terms and conditions.
+It would make any dismissal automatically unfair where the reason for dismissal is that the employee did not agree to the employer's attempt to vary their terms and conditions of NI had not previously adopted a code on fire and rehire, however, the 'Good Jobs' consultation seeks views on whether further legislation or regulation in this area is necessary.
 The consultation proposes either a code of practice which would set out guidelines relevant to the practices, or new legislation which would allow remedies at industrial tribunals for victims of these practices.
 This may include a direct prohibition on employers taking steps construed to be dismissal and re-engagement.
 Lewis Silkin - 'Good Jobs' Employment Rights Bill Consultation Dashboard Does not apply.
-Employee represe entation & participation Agency workers The government is consulting on whether the criminal prohibition on employment agencies supplying agency workers to cover for workers on strike or workers covering for those on strike should be repealed.
-This prohibition was previously repealed between the summer of 2022 and the summer The ban on using agency workers during legal strike action still applies.
-Does not apply.